keyboardAnt/keyboardant.github.io/_posts/2020-05-25-What-is-IMLE.md

 ### GANs likelihood-free learning approach: minimizing the objective will minimize an $f$-divergence between data and samples

-Instead of maximizing likelihood, GANs took a different learning approach:
+Instead of maximizing likelihood directly, GANs took a different learning approach:

 #### Learning goal